Judicial Separation in Singapore

 According to the Women’s Charter or Chapter 353 in Singapore, divorce may only happen if one of the spouses is a Singapore resident or if one of the spouses has lived in the city-state for at least three years.
 Spouses must have been legally married for three years before presenting a divorce petition before a Singapore court of justice.
 One of the strongest grounds for divorce in Singapore is rupture between spouses.
 The court will consent to separation in one of the following situations:

 Divorce is not the only procedure to terminate a marriage in Singapore.
 According to Singapore laws, other separation proceedings imply marriage annulment and judicial separation.
+However, if you consider that you need a divorce, our divorce lawyer in Singapore can advise you.

 You can contact our law firm in Singapore for legal representation in litigation cases.